jarviscanada/jarvis_data_eng_CarlaCastaneda/core_java/grep/README.md

 (30-60 words)
 Discuss the memory issue and how would you fix it

-The problem I was presented with was assuming we want our grep app to proces large amounts of data that is bigger than physical memory with a small heap memory size.
+The problem I was presented with was assuming we want our grep app to process large amounts of data that is bigger than physical memory with a small heap memory size.
 The best way to fix this is using Stream Apis and bufferReader to read the files.

-Using Stream Api's instead of collections allows us to work with continous data with no set size. streams dont use storage of its own. wahtever the streams input source is (whether it be a collection or array) is what resides in heap memory.
-The streams pipeline allows for this as it does not require data to be  stored into a collection before being processed by stream operations. the pipeline allwos for streams to be immedieatly passed to other operations without the need of temporary collections. therefore because it doesnt take up any memory of its own, streams are much more memory efficient
+Using Stream Api's instead of collections allows us to work with continuous data with no set size. streams don't use storage of its own. whatever the streams input source is (whether it be a collection or array) is what resides in heap memory.
+The streams pipeline allows for this as it does not require data to be stored into a collection before being processed by stream operations. the pipeline allows for streams to be immediately passed to other operations without the need of temporary collections. therefore because it doesn't take up any memory of its own, streams are much more memory efficient

 As for the bufferReader allows data to be read in large chunks from hard drive instead of byte by byte which can be very inefficient for large data files. bufferreader has bigger buffer memory than other readers.